 We do not expect perfection in the above categories.
 We do expect a willingness to learn.
 In fact, a trainer’s openness to learning is just what we want to model to participants.
 Are you willing to seek and accept feedback?
 To move into new areas that may be a “flat” or undeveloped part?
 And to accept not being perfect and accept making mistakes?

 Neither the IDFTP nor the course itself is intended to be “therapy.”
 Although clinical skills can be helpful to the facilitator, the (typical) therapeutic detachment is not useful.
 We expect the facilitators to use their own feelings and reactions in their interactions in the group.
 It is not a requirement to be proficient in skills and techniques of conducting T-groups (that is what you will learn in the IDFTP), but it is a requirement to have participated in a T-group that is based on the model of T-groups taught in our Interpersonal Dynamics course.
-While other approaches to T-group are quite valuable, the style typical of facilitation (neutral, objective facilitator) is different enough from our approach (personal, engaged, authentic facilitator) that such an experience will not give you a good sense of what will be expected of you as a facilitator in our program.
+While other approaches to group facilitation are valuable, our approach is unique (personal, engaged, authentic).
+Participation in the Introductory T-group Weekend will give you a good sense of what will be expected of you as a facilitator in our program.